Ronnie Kasrils

-Ronald Kasrils (born 15 November 1938) is a South African politician, former guerrilla and military commander.
-He served in a number of ministerial posts, including the as Minister for Intelligence Services from 2004 to 2008.
+Ronald Kasrils (born 15 November 1938) is a South African politician, former guerrilla, anti-apartheid activist, and military commander.
+He served in a number of ministerial posts, including as the Minister for Intelligence Services from 2004 to 2008.
 He was a member of the National Executive Committee (NEC) of the African National Congress (ANC) from 1987 to 2007 as well as a member of the Central Committee of the South African Communist Party (SACP) from December 1986 to 2007.

 Early life

 Kasrils' grandparents were Jewish immigrants from Latvia and Lithuania who fled from Czarist pogroms at the end of the 19th century.
 He is the son of Rene (born Cohen) and Isidore Kasrils.
 His father was a factory salesman.
 His mother worked as a shop assistant prior to her marriage.
 Through his mother, he is related to the activist Jacqueline Arenstein.
 He was raised in the predominantly Jewish suburb of Yeoville in Johannesburg and had his Bar Mitzvah at the Yeoville Synagogue.
 He matriculated at King Edward VII School in Johannesburg.
 He subsequently became a scriptwriter for films in Johannesburg from 1958 to 1960 before accepting a position as a television and film director for Lever Brothers' advertising division in Durban from 1960 to 1962.